Ciampitti-Lab/Senegal-visualizing-data-app/README.md

 ### Structure

-The app were made using all into one Rmd file due to facilitating the visualization of the components inside it and the usage of **flexdashboard** library.
+The app were all made into one Rmd file due to facilitating the visualization of the components inside it and the usage of **flexdashboard** library.
 The CSS code were made inside the Rmd file.
 There are 3 "son" folders containing files used in the app:
 - Data: containing all the csv files used;
 - www: all the images and;
 - SHAPEFILES: shapefiles for Senegal districts.